CodeYourFuture/fundamentals-course/lesson-1.md

 Part of being a programmer is communicating your ideas to other people on your team.
 To help you practice this very important skill, we want you to prepare a short (5 minutes) presentation about something you learned during the week.
 You can use [Google Slides](https://www.google.com/slides/about/) to prepare your slides.

-Here is a list of topics which you could present about:
+Here is a list of topic ideas which you could present about:

-- How does Computational Thinking (decompose, pattern match, abstract, algorithm) help to solve problems?
 - Why are the "Repeat" and "Repeat Until" blocks useful?
 - Why are "Functions" useful?
 - Why is the "Conditional" block useful?

+If you want to present a different idea, that is fine as well.
 Then next week, you'll present what you learned to the rest of the class.

 ## Google Classroom